ASN Aircraft accident Cirrus SF50 Vision Jet N52CV Santa Monica Airport, CA (SMO)

 MSN: 0010

-Crew:Fatalities: 0 / Occupants: 1
+Fatalities:Fatalities: 0 / Occupants: 1

-Aircraft damage: Substantial
+Aircraft damage: Substantial, written off

-Location:Santa Monica Airport, CA (SMO) ( United States of America)
+Location:Santa Monica Airport, CA (SMO) - United States of America

-Phase: Standing (STD)
+Phase: Standing

 Nature:Private

-Departure airport:Santa Monica Airport, CA (SMO/KSMO), United States of America
+Departure airport:Santa Monica Airport, CA (SMO/KSMO)

-Destination airport:Carlsbad-McClellan-Palomar Airport, CA (CLD/KCRQ), United States of America
+Destination airport:Carlsbad-McClellan-Palomar Airport, CA (CLD/KCRQ)

 Narrative: